tcl_regexpmatch(3)

 ture that is defined as follows:

-typedef struct Tcl_RegExpIndices {
+typedef struct Tcl_RegExpIndices {long start;

-The start and end values are Unicode character indices relative to the offset location within objPtr where match
+relative to the offset location within objPtr where match

 ing began.
 The start index identifies the first character